 In recent years, killed while nine died.
 In 2014, 2,251 (including 1,462 civilians) and 72 (one Thai and six civilians) were killed. -built F-16s dropped at least 5,000 bombs and missiles on , and tanks and artillery fired 49,500 shells — mostly massive six-inch shells from American-made M-109 howitzers.
 In 2018, in response to largely peaceful “March of Return” protests at the – border, soldiers killed 183 with live ammunition and wounded over 6,100.
 This included 122 who required amputations, 21 paralyzed by spinal cord injuries and nine who suffered permanent loss of vision.has seen numerous deadly conflicts.
 In the 2008-09 war, 1,417 were

 As with the Saudi-led war on Yemen and other serious foreign policy problems, biased and distorted news coverage by US media leaves many Americans not knowing what to think.
 Many simply give up trying to sort out the rights and wrongs of what is happening and instead blame both sides.
 They then focus their attention closer to home, where the problems of society impact them more directly and are easier to understand and do something about.

 The stockpile of weapons at six locations in , pre-positioned for use in future military strikes in the Middle East.
-During the Israeli assault on Gaza in 2014, even as Congress suspended some weapons deliveries to Israel, the US approved handing over stocks of 120mm mortar shells and 40mm grenade launcher ammunition from the US stockpile for Israel to use against in .Army also maintains a $1.8-billion
+During the assault on in 2014, even as Congress suspended some weapons deliveries to , the approved handing over stocks of 120mm mortar shells and 40mm grenade launcher ammunition from the stockpile for to use against in .Army also maintains a $1.8-billion

 The views expressed in this article are the author’s own and do not necessarily reflect Fair Observer’s editorial policy.